KPI Tree

 For Finance Teams

-Variance analysis that never reaches the root cause
+Variance analysis that stops at the gap

-Decompose your P&L into a living causal model
+Decompose your P&L into a causal model

 • Drill from a board-level variance to the team and activity that caused it